aspose-html/aspose-html-reference-tutorials/html/english/java/converting-between-epub-and-image-formats/convert-epub-to-image-specify-image-save-options/_index.md

 try (FileInputStream fileInputStream = new FileInputStream("input.epub")) {
 ```

-In this step, we open an existing EPUB file for reading.
-Make sure you replace `"input.epub"` with the actual path to your EPUB file.
+Here we open the source EPUB.
+Replace `"input.epub"` with the path to your e‑book file.

-### Step 2: Initialize ImageSaveOptions with Custom Settings
+### Step 2: Initialize ImageSaveOptions with Custom Settings (set custom page size & change image background color)

 ```java
 ImageSaveOptions options = new ImageSaveOptions(ImageFormat.Jpeg);